 Gift giving can be especially stressful for both host families and au pairs.
 It’s a good idea to come up with some ground rules for gifts ahead of time, to relieve some of the anxiety.
 For example, set a budget of $10 per gift, and encourage your au pair to give homemade or free gifts as well.
 For example, your au pair could make a book of coupons for some of your kids’ favorite activities.
-For ideas on what to get your au pair, check out our Top 10 holiday gift ideas for au pairs.

 Help with homesickness

 Au pairs may need some extra TLC during the holiday season.
 Encourage them to set aside time to keep in touch with their families and friends back home.
 At the same time, it’s important that they feel involved in life in the USA as well.
 To that end, you might encourage them to contribute a favorite dish to your holiday meal or get them involved in decorating the house or other family activities.
 Simply talking about what they miss about holidays at home and helping them to get excited about the new experiences they will have can help as well.
-You may want to share this post with some words of wisdom about surviving the holidays away from home from other au pairs.